Division of Academic Affairs

 Bachelor of Science

 Four-year programs leading to the degree of bachelor of science provide for specialization in a particular field and necessary instruction in related fields.
 In some B.S. programs offered by professional schools, General Education requirements may be reduced.
 Most B.S. programs, however, require students to complete quantitative reasoning courses beyond the General Education minimum and/or require specific quantitative reasoning courses.
-Students seeking the bachelor of science with a major in psychology must complete the Supplemental General Education requirement.

 The bachelor of science degree is awarded with majors in the following subjects: